 We must learn be like Jesus.
 Jesus loved everyone and He never stopped hoping that people would turn to Him in repentance and faith (Matthew 23:47).
 He literally wept for the lost and grieved for those who rejected truth.
 However, He also spoke the truth even when people hated Him for it (John 7:7).
 Jesus understood some things are more important than being honored by the multitudes.

-And finally, we must remember life is good and beautiful and worth living to the fullest all the time, even in seasons of judgment.
-There are still sunrises and sunsets that take our breath away.
+And finally, we must remember life is good and beautiful and worth living to the fullest all the time, even in judgment.
+We still get sunrises and sunsets that take our breath away.
 The rain still falls on the just and the unjust.
-Friendships are still being forged.
-Babies are still being born.
-Marriages are still being celebrated.
-Songs are still being sung, words are still being strung together into poetry.
-All those things are noble and good and beautiful and worthy of celebration.
+Friendships are being forged.
+Babies are being born.
+Marriages are being celebrated.
+Songs are being sung, words are turned into poetry.
+All the noble and good and beautiful things worthy of celebration are still a part of our world.